schitresh/system-design/design_concepts/4_data_and_storage/1_databases.md

 ### Object Storage (or Blob Storage)
 - Files are divided into little parts and dispersed over hardware in a flat structure
 - Typically use a RESTful API for accessing and managing data
+- Highly scalable
-- Highly scalable, provides built-in redundancy and fault tolerance, can handle large number of requests concurrently
+  - Provides built-in redundancy and fault tolerance
+  - Can handle large number of requests concurrently
 - Each object can have an associated metedata for rich data management and search capabilities
-- Suitable for large amounts of unstructured data like media files (documents, images, videos, audios), backups, log files
+- Suitable for large amounts of unstructured data
+  - Like media files (documents, images, videos, audios), backups, log files
 - Can be used together with database systems to store and manage different types of data
 - Options
   - Amazon Simple Storage Service (S3)